How to Hackintosh Inside AMD Machine

 - A brain

-Kernel – A binary file to make interaction between hardware and software.
+Kernel – A binary file to make the interaction between hardware and software.
 Without a kernel, your software wouldn’t know how to interact with your hardware.
-Even your phone have a kernel.
+Even your phone has a kernel.

 Bootloader – Before your OS start, your bootloader will start first.
 Then the bootloader will tell your computer how to load your OS.

 Boot flag – A series of instruction on how to boot your OS.

 What are we trying to do?

 Hackintosh is actually easy, like really easy if you understand what you need to do.
 Most of the tutorials out there failed to mention what are we supposed to do then just start with the tutorial.
 And it leaves peoples in a very confused state.
 And that is what happened to me.